chaitanyamalaviya/NeuralFactorGraph/README.md

 The transitions and pairwise factors can be turned off with the `--no_transitions` and `--no_pairwise` arguments.

+### Data

+The Universal Dependency Treebanks can be obtained from https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-2515.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details